A Certifably Correct Algorithm for Generalized Robot-World and Hand-Eye Calibration: Simulation Experiments

 In this study, we compare the estimated parameter accuracy of standard and monocular RWHEC algorithms for systems with multiple $\Matrix{X}$s and one $\Matrix{Y}$.
 The simulated system consists of a robotic manipulator with a hand-mounted target viewed by four fixed cameras. \Cref{fig:MCOA} shows a diagram of the base-camera and hand-target transformations for one camera.
 Each variable $\Matrix{X}_i = \Matrix{T}_{bc_i}$ relates the manipulator base frame $\CoordinateFrame{b}$ and the $i$th camera frame $\CoordinateFrame{c_i}$.
 The unknown transformation from the robot hand to the target is represented by the variable $\Matrix{Y} = \Matrix{T}_{ht}$, where $\CoordinateFrame{h}$ and $\CoordinateFrame{t}$ are the manipulator hand and target reference frames, respectively.
 Each simulated trajectory consists of 108 manipulator poses, ensures that the target is always visible to every fixed camera, and has a unique solution by satisfying the requirements of \Cref{cor:identifiable_poses}.

 The results of standard and monocular RWHEC studies are shown in \Cref{tab:multi-HERW-sim-result,tab:mono-multi-HERW-sim-result}, which contain the mean and standard deviation of the estimated translation ($t_{x,err}$, $t_{y,err}$) and rotation ($r_{x,err}$, $r_{y,err}$) error.
 The errors associated with $\Matrix{X}$ (i.e., $t_{x,err}$ and $r_{x,err}$) are the mean and standard deviation of all four estimated $\Matrix{X}$ transformations. \Cref{tab:mono-multi-HERW-sim-result} also displays the mean and standard deviation of the estimated scale error ($\alpha_{err}$).
-As with the previous experiments, our method and LOM produced the most accurate parameter estimates.
+As with the previous experiments, our method and LOM with intelligent initialization produced the most accurate parameter estimates, but the gap between the performance of LOM with random initialization and our method is larger when compared with the single-sensor case.
 The method of Wang et al.~\citep{wang2022accurate} returns approximate closed-form solutions using a linearized system and the singular value decomposition, yet our experiments demonstrate that it is more accurate than the globally optimal method of Horn et al.~\citep{horn_extrinsic_2023}.
 Recalling that there is a double cover from the unit quaternions to $\LieGroupSO{3}$, we hypothesize that the use of dual quaternions by the method in \cite{horn_extrinsic_2023} leads to its deteriorated performance in the multi-$\Matrix{X}$ case, as each measurement (i.e., $\Matrix{A}$ or $\Matrix{B}$) must be assigned one of two equivalent unit DQ representations of $\LieGroupSE{3}$.
 Finally, as in our previous monocular RWHEC study, our algorithm and LOM initialized to within 10 cm and 10$^\circ$ of the true solution achieved similar accuracy.
+The performance between randomly initialized LOM and our method is even larger than the known-scale case.